samicbeans/venivici/web102unit4/README.md

-# Web Development Project 4 - W
+# Web Development Project 4 - **Discover dogs on this giant Earth!**

-Submitted by: **Discover dogs on this giant Earth!**
+Submitted by: Sami Chen

 This web app: **Allows users to discover new dogs by clicking a button to display a random dog.
 Users are able to filter attributes so that future dogs will not have any attributes that the user doesn't want**